Alejogb1/job-board/blog-data/why-does-rails-accepts-nested-attributes-and-mongo-error-on-delete.md

 id: "why-does-rails-accepts-nested-attributes-and-mongo-error-on-delete"
 ---

-alright, so you're hitting a classic gotcha with rails and mongo, specifically around nested attributes and how deletion cascades (or rather, *doesn't*) work. i've been down this rabbit hole myself, more times than i care to count, usually late at night fueled by way too much coffee. so let's break it down in a way that hopefully clicks.
+, so you're hitting a classic gotcha with rails and mongo, specifically around nested attributes and how deletion cascades (or rather, _doesn't_) work. i've been down this rabbit hole myself, more times than i care to count, usually late at night fueled by way too much coffee. so let's break it down in a way that hopefully clicks.

 first, rails nested attributes are, at their core, a convenience. think of it as syntactic sugar that lets you handle complex form submissions where one model relates to another. it allows a single form to modify data across multiple database tables or collections, depending on if we're talking about relational or document-based database. for example, if you have a `user` model and a `post` model and every user has multiple posts, nested attributes allow you to create a new user and simultaneously create several posts associated with the user, all from one form.

-rails uses mechanisms under the hood to detect if a nested attribute is new or existing, and whether it should be created, updated, or even marked for destruction. and, crucially, all this happens within the context of the *rails* application, using active record's understanding of relations and primary keys. this is key.
+rails uses mechanisms under the hood to detect if a nested attribute is new or existing, and whether it should be created, updated, or even marked for destruction. and, crucially, all this happens within the context of the _rails_ application, using active record's understanding of relations and primary keys. this is key.

 now, mongo, on the other hand, well, it operates on an entirely different paradigm. its a document database, not a relational one. that means mongo has no concept of foreign keys or, the type of relational links that active record relies on. a document stores everything inside itself, in a way. it's just a bunch of key-value pairs or nested documents, and it is not aware of relationships outside its boundaries.